dynamism/primes/README.md

 /// generate primes in c

-/// large values may be computationally intesive relative to your architecture/s
+/// large values may be computationally intensive relative to your architecture/s

 /// please monitor run machine's sensors: